Pajasas/Mobile-Robotics/README.md

 Code is provided as a jupyter notebook for python 2.7 in file Pyramid.ipynb .

 There are also two examples as python files:
-- example_camera.py - run house detection on camera feed.
+- example_camera.py - run the house detection algorithm on a camera feed.
-- example_frames.py - run house detection on a set of frames used for testing.
+- example_frames.py - run the house detection algorithm on a set of frames used for testing.

-Following windows show up after starting:
+Following windows will show up after running the examples:
 - clahe - gray-scaled version of the current frame
 - markers_col - detected corners with marked key point candidates
 - graph - constructed graph